Incentive Grants

 Inaugurated in 1993, the Incentive Grants for Practitioner Innovation in Pharmaceutical Care is the APhA Foundation’s longest running program.
 Grants totaling more than $500,000 have facilitated the development of over 600 pharmacy-based projects, improving the health outcomes of thousands of patients across the country.

 Incentive Grants offer pharmacists, students, and community pharmacy residents seed money to implement or support an existing innovative patient care service within their pharmacy practice.
-The program has provided around twenty grants annually since its inception.
 We have been able to provide this support due in part to the Community Pharmacy Foundation.
-The Foundation thanks them for their efforts and you may find more information about the Community Pharmacy Foundation below.
+The Foundation thanks them for their efforts.

 The Incentive Grants have been a starting point for many pharmacists, residents, and students for active involvement and leadership within APhA, the Foundation, and in practice.
 Just as important, awarding an incentive grant encourages practitioners to foster new ideas and allows them to “lead by example.”